StollD/Kerbal-REPL/README.md

-# Kerbal-REPL
+## Kerbal-REPL

-An interactive development shell for Kerbal Space Program
+An interactive developer shell for Kerbal Space Program, built on top of Mono.CSharp